Kinect: Kinect 2 for Windows (2014)

 In April 2015, having difficulty in keeping up manufacturing demand for the Kinect for Xbox One, this edition was discontinued.
 Microsoft directed commercial users to use the Xbox One version with a USB adapter instead.

 Azure Kinect (2019)

 On May 7, 2018, Microsoft announced a new iteration of Kinect technology designed primarily for enterprise software and artificial intelligence usage.
 It is designed around the Microsoft Azure cloud platform, and is meant to "leverage the richness of Azure AI to dramatically improve insights and operations".
 It has a smaller form factor than the Xbox iterations of Kinect, and features a 12-megapixel camera, a time-of-flight depth sensor also used on the HoloLens 2, and seven microphones.
 A development kit was announced in February 2019.
+The kit was discontinued in October 2023.

 Software

 Kinect-enabled features on the Xbox operating system

 Requiring at least 190 MB of available storage space, Kinect system software allows users to operate Xbox 360 Dashboard console user interface through voice commands and hand gestures.
 Techniques such as voice recognition and facial recognition are employed to automatically identify users.
 Among the applications for Kinect is Video Kinect, which enables voice chat or video chat with other Xbox 360 users or users of Windows Live Messenger.
 The application can use Kinect's tracking functionality and Kinect sensor's motorized pivot to keep users in frame even as they move around.
 Other applications with Kinect support include ESPN, Zune Marketplace, Netflix, Hulu Plus and Last.fm.
 Microsoft later confirmed that all forthcoming applications would be required to have Kinect functionality for certification.

 The Xbox One originally shipped in bundles with the Kinect; the original Xbox One user interface software had similar support for Kinect features as the Xbox 360 software, such as voice commands, user identification via skeletal or vocal recognition, and gesture-driven commands, though these features could be fully disabled due to privacy concerns.
 However, this had left the more traditional navigation using a controller haphazard.
 In May 2014, when Microsoft announced it would be releasing Xbox One systems without a Kinect, the company also announced plans to alter the Xbox One system software to remove Kinect features.
 Kinect support in the software was fully removed by November 2015.